Problems of electoral representative democracy

 - You can point us to a political challenge as a next demonstrator project.
 Here is the impressive list of projects already done by the demarchic NewDemocracy Foundation in Australia.

-The New Demarchy model is most indebted to Australian philosopher John Burnheim's solution of statistical reprsentation as described in "Is Democracy Possible?".
+The New Demarchy model is most indebted to Australian philosopher John Burnheim's solution of statistical representation as described in "Is Democracy Possible?".
 It adds to this model in three elements: First, it makes more use of knowledge in society as described by Austrian Nobel laureate Friedrich A. Hayek by collecting forecasts through a public prediction market.
 Second, in the spirit of Karl Popper it adds falsifiability to the collective decision framework.
 Measurement of good and bad collective decisions can achieved by comparing forecasts to empirical outcomes.
 Third, New Demarchy can be applied by a new or even existing political party.
 As such party rises through free elections this lends democratic legitimacy to its process.
-It also means that in countries with free elections for New Demarchy to succeed.
+It also means that in all countries with free elections there is a clear implementation path for New Demarchy, contingent only on a reasonable budget.